-Garden designer Richard Miers and Perennial are collaborating on an exciting project in 2022.
-We will both be making our first ever show garden appearance on main avenue at the RHS Chelsea Flower Show with The Perennial Garden ‘With Love’.
+Garden designer Richard Miers and Perennial are delighted to have collaborated on our first ever show garden appearance on main avenue at the RHS Chelsea Flower Show with The Perennial Garden ‘With Love’.

 “Richard’s beautiful garden represents the very best of horticulture – art, craft, skill, collaboration and love are all present in abundance.
 We are very excited about how powerfully it will reach those who either need our help or would like to support us in our purpose of building better futures for people in horticulture and their families.”